 This command by default will give you a list of all filesystems mounted if no mountpoint or device is specified.

 The command findmnt can be used to monitor changes in /proc/self/mountinfo file.
 The polling mode can be invoked by typing in your terminal the following command:

 $ findmnt --poll

 Any changes made to /proc/self/mountinfo file will automatically be updated on the terminal.
-At first you will not see any output but if try unplug and plugging your flash drive, the changes are reflected on the terminal as in the following example.
+At first, you will not see any output but if you try to unplug and plugging your flash drive, the changes are reflected on the terminal as in the following example.

 This option can be used along with --poll to limit the time polling mode will block to the time you explicitly set.
 The timeout to be set is in milliseconds.
 After the timeout period, findmnt will no longer monitor for changes to the /proc/self/mountinfo file.

 $ findmnt --poll --timeout 6000

 The first-only option will monitor for changes in the /proc/self/mountinfo file only for the first change and the command will no longer be in polling mode.
 The first change is displayed on the terminal and the prompt is returned to you.
 To use this option type on your terminal: